Gilad Shalit prisoner exchange: 2006 Hamas cross-border raid

-On Sunday morning, 25 June 2006, at about 5:30 am (GMT+2) an armed squad of Palestinian special units from the Gaza Strip crossed the border into Israel via a 300 m tunnel they dug near the Kerem Shalom border crossing.
+On Sunday morning, 25 June 2006, at about 5:30 a.m.
+(GMT+2) an armed squad of Palestinian special units from the Gaza Strip crossed the border into Israel via a 300 m tunnel they dug near the Kerem Shalom border crossing.
 After crossing the border via the tunnel, the militants, backed by mortar and anti-tank fire from within the Gaza Strip, split into three groups to attack a watch tower, an empty armored personnel carrier, and a Merkava Mark III tank.
 The militants managed to blow open the tank's rear doors with a rocket-propelled grenade fired from point-blank range and afterwards tossed hand grenades inside the tank.
 Two crew members were killed by the grenades, another team member was seriously wounded, while the fourth team member, Corporal Gilad Shalit, was taken from the tank at gunpoint.
 Immediately afterward, the Palestinian militant squad made their way back into the Gaza Strip with Shalit through the tunnel after they blew an opening in the security fence; thus Shalit became the first Israeli soldier captured by Palestinians since the kidnapping and murder of Nachshon Wachsman in 1994.

 Meanwhile, large Israeli military forces arrived at the site and began helping the wounded.
 When they reached the tank the military forces discovered the two bodies.
-When it became clear that there is only one wounded person in the tank and that the fourth crew member was missing, an abduction alert was declared and various Israeli troops entered Gaza.
+When it became clear that there was only one wounded person in the tank and that the fourth crew member was missing, an abduction alert was declared and various Israeli troops entered Gaza.

 Shalit's captors held him in a secret location in the Gaza Strip for a total of 1,934 days leading up to the prisoner swap deal.
 While in captivity, Hamas refused to allow the International Red Cross access to Shalit, and the only indications that he was still alive were an audio tape, a video recording, and three letters.
+Hamas said Shalit received medical care, was not physically abused, and allowed to watch TV.

 Rescue attempt

 Israeli forces entered Khan Yunis on 28 June 2006 to search for Shalit.
 According to an Israeli embassy spokesman, "Israel did everything it could in exhausting all diplomatic options and gave Mahmoud Abbas the opportunity to return the abducted Israeli...
 This operation can be terminated immediately, conditioned on the release of Gilad Shalit."
-On the same day, four Israeli Air Force aircraft flew over Syrian President Bashar Assad's palace in Latakia, as an IDF spokesperson said that Israel views the Syrian leadership as a sponsor of Hamas.
+On the same day, four Israeli Air Force aircraft flew over Syrian President Bashar al-Assad's palace in Latakia, as an IDF spokesperson said that Israel views the Syrian leadership as a sponsor of Hamas.
 The operation did not succeed in finding Shalit.